Everyone has unproductive days every now and then. This is true even to Asian Efficiency team members. It happens even to the best of us.

 - Years.
 The only time I’ve seen this is when someone has a debilitating illness, or when the first online role-playing video games came out and university students lost a whole year of their life playing World of Warcraft.
 A different interpretation of this are people who are stuck in a dead-end career that is going nowhere, but are in so deep that they can’t see what’s happening or that there is a way out.

-Let’s look at how to beat unproductive days, or unproductive starts to the day.
+Even the most productive members of our productivity community, The Dojo, experience unproductive days.
+Let’s look at how to handle unproductive days or unproductive starts to the day.

 Here are some short-term hacks and fixes that will help overcome unproductive starts to a day, or help you get through days that are just generally terrible and uninspiring.

-It seems obvious, but sometimes it really is just better to wait and do things tomorrow.
-Sleep is a fantastic reset for our thoughts, emotions and other mental faculties.
+It seems obvious, but sometimes it really is just better to wait and do things the next day.
+Sleep is a fantastic reset for our thoughts, emotions, and other mental faculties.
 Be sure to give it a little help by setting up your outcomes for tomorrow today, and then putting them out of sight until the next morning.

 Procrastination hacks can definitely help in the short-term.
 The most popular that we recommend are the Pomodoro Technique and Solar Flaring.
-Another hack that works for certain people in the money-to-a-friend gambit: give a trusted friend a large-enough amount of money, say $500 or $1,000, on the condition that they only give it back to you when you have completed certain tasks.
+Another hack that works for certain people in the money-to-a-friend gambit: give a trusted friend a large-enough amount of money, say $500 or $1,000, on the condition that they only give it back to you when you have completed a specific task.

 Most people have something that serves as a good “anchor” for their productive moods.
 We’ve found that it is usually something like coffee or green tea.
-Personally, I only drink English Breakfast Tea when I’m really focused on a creative task, so for me it serves as an anchor for being in a productive flow.
+Personally, I only drink English Breakfast Tea when I’m really focused on a creative task, so for me, it serves as an anchor for being in a productive flow.
+The right productivity mindset can make a big difference in what gets done today.

-A different kind of mood anchor would be good music – see our article on good working music for more.
+A different kind of mood anchor would be good music.
+Music can be a productivity secret weapon – see our article on good working music for more.

-We’ve talked about this again and again and again, but taking a short break is one of the best (and most counter-intuitive) things you can do that helps keep you focused.
+We’ve talked about this again and again and again, but one of the best (and most counter-intuitive) things you can do to stay focused is to take a short break.
 Just step outside for some air or a walk and come back in 10-20 minutes with renewed focus.
+When you take a break, you reset your focus and get back on track for a productive day.

 Much like taking a short break, but with a higher impact.
 Keep it short (20-45 minutes), and make sure you don’t drop into deep sleep.

-Grabbing your laptop and heading to the park, coffee shop or simply another room or part of the building to work can be a great way to reset your focus and your mood.
-Sometimes the switch in contextual environment is enough to jumpstart our brains into a productive state.
+Grabbing your laptop and heading to the park, coffee shop, or simply another room or part of the building to work can be a great way to reset your focus and your mood.
+Sometimes the switch in a contextual environment is enough to jumpstart our brains into a productive state.

 Long-Term Solutions and Systemic Fixes

-Now that you have a list of quick ways to get our an unproductive funk and into focus, let’s look at some of the long-term things you can implement to prevent unproductive days from occurring completely.
+Now that you have a list of quick ways to get your unproductive funk out and into focus, let’s look at some of the long-term things you can implement to prevent unproductive days from occurring completely.

 1. Energy Management